 Some people consider that blockchain's main role is for increasing efficiency in digital transactions internationally.
-It would complement or replace inter-banking and digital payment mechanisms.
+It would complement or replace interbanking and digital payment mechanisms.
 It could reduce the costs of remittances and payment transactions in supply chains and increase e-commerce.

-Since they can be exchanged without banks, cryptocurrencies do not impose the same transaction fees as digital currencies when exchanged cross-nationally.
+As they can be exchanged without banks, cryptocurrencies do not impose the same transaction fees as digital currencies when exchanged cross-nationally.
 Sending remittances through traditional channels can often be expensive.
-Remittance costs averaged 7 per cent globally in the first quarter of 2019, and it can be as high as 10 per cent in many African and Pacific Island countries.42 Regulation and lack of competition are the usual culprits of high remittances fees.
-Often these transaction costs are flat fees which burden low-income workers more.
-Here, digital money such as MPesa may not be an option, given that they are usually valid only for exchange with the local fiat currency.
-If cryptocurrencies become better trusted through standardization and regulation, it may reduce both transaction time and costs for remittances and lead traditional channels to provide competitive prices.
+Remittance costs averaged 7 per cent globally in the first quarter of 2019, and costs can be as high as 10 per cent in many African and Pacific island countries.41 Regulation and lack of competition are the usual culprits of high remittances fees.
+Often, these transaction costs are flat fees which burden lowincome workers more.
+In these cases, digital money such as MPesa may not be an option, given that such money is usually valid only for exchange with the local fiat currency.
+If cryptocurrencies become better trusted through standardization and regulation, they may reduce both transaction time and costs for remittances and lead traditional channels to provide competitive prices.